wonderfulspam/ariel/SPECIFICATION.md

 ## Iteration 1a: Proof of Concept

+### Status: Complete

+This iteration is fully implemented and has been superseded by the more flexible architecture in Iteration 1b.

 ### Objective

 Build the simplest possible system that produces a working audiobook from a text